tikoehle/pytorch_conda_jupyterhub/nvidia_cuda.md

 A CUDA compatible version of the NVIDIA driver is installed as part of the CUDA Toolkit installation.
 By adding the Ubuntu nvidia-drivers ppa, apt takes care of updating nvidia-drivers, hoping that the drivers version is compatible to the CUDA version.
 The compatibility matrix is in table 1 of [1].
-The compatibility matrix of Linux distribution and kernle, gcc, glibc is in table 1 of [2].
+The compatibility matrix of Linux distribution and kernel, gcc, glibc is in table 1 of [2].

 ```
 sudo add-apt-repository ppa:graphics-drivers/ppa